microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/servicehealthissue-incidentreport.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get incident report in Edm.Steam.
+Retrieve incident report in Edm.Steam.

-This operation is to get the post incident report (PIR) document of a specified service issue for tenant.
+This operation is to retrieve the post incident report (PIR) document of a specified service issue for tenant.
 The PIR won't be returned to tenant if the specified issue is not visible to tenant.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).